proph-dev/modal-lib/README.md

 ## Options
-`escapeClose: true` : Allows the user to close the modal by pressing `ESC`
+`escapeClose: true` : Allows the user to close the modal by pressing `ESC` (default: false)

-`clickClose: true` : Allows the user to close the modal by clicking the overlay
+`clickClose: true` : Allows the user to close the modal by clicking the overlay (default: false)

 `closeText: 'Close'` : Text content of the button to close the modal

-`closeClass: ''` : Add custom classes to the close modal button
+`closeClass: 'customClose'` : Add custom classes to the close modal button

-`showClose: true` : Displays an icon (X) in the upper right-hand corner
+`showCloseIcon: true` : Displays an icon (X) in the upper right-hand corner (default: false)

 `modalClass: 'customModal'` : CSS class added to the element being displayed in the modal.

-`blockerClass: 'customOverlayModal'` : CSS class added to the overlay (blocker).
+`overlayClass: 'customOverlayModal'` : CSS class added to the overlay.

+`width: 500px` : Modifies modal width (default: 500px)

+`height: auto` : Modifies modal height (default: auto)

+`borderRadius: 10px` : Modifies the border radius of your modal (default: 15px)

+`overlayOpacity: 5` : Modifies the opacity of your modal overlay between 0 and 10 (default: 6)

 ## Example